-This poses a challenge for analyses of the \exists/\forall dichotomy that try to reduce the behavior of donkey pronouns to that of plural definite descriptions.
-The goal of this paper is to develop a theory that meets this challenge but succeeds at predicting how context disambiguates donkey sentences embedded by determiners, and to show that the apparent complexity of the \exists/\forall dichotomy follows from the interaction of two relatively simple independently motivated formal systems: a pragmatic account of how context disambiguates plural definites and donkey sentences, and a lean dynamic semantics that delivers truth-value gaps for the pragmatics to fill.
-To avoid the problems that arise from interpreting pronouns as referring to sums, we locate the parallel between donkey pronouns and plural definites in the pragmatics rather than in the semantics.
-We claim that the semantics does not draw a border between the area of semantic space where a donkey sentence is true and the area where it is false; rather, the two areas are separated by a no-man's-land that gets apportioned in different ways depending on the pragmatics.
-Instead of trying to locate the border between the two areas, we claim that there is no border to begin with.
-As our pragmatic component, we adopt the implementation developed in Križ 2016 for plural definites.
-We assume that these truth-value gaps are filled at the sentence level, not at the level of plural definites or donkey pronouns.
-Donkey pronouns are not similar to plural definites; it is donkey sentences as a whole that are similar to sentences with plural definites.
+This poses a challenge for analyses of the \exists/\forall dichotomy that try to reduce the behavior of singular donkey pronouns to that of plural definite descriptions.

+The goal of this paper is to develop a theory that meets this challenge but succeeds at predicting how context disambiguates donkey sentences embedded by determiners, and to show that the apparent complexity of the \exists / \forall dichotomy follows from the interaction of two relatively simple independently motivated formal systems: a pragmatic account of how context disambiguates plural definites and donkey sentences, and a lean dynamic semantics that delivers truth-value gaps for the pragmatics to fill.
+To avoid the problems that arise from interpreting singular pronouns as referring to sums, we locate the parallel between donkey pronouns and plural definites in the pragmatics rather than in the semantics.
+We claim that the denotation of a donkey sentence does not generally draw a clean line between the region of logical space where it is true and the region where it is false; rather, those two regions are buffered by possibilities that get apportioned in different ways depending on the pragmatics.
+We assume that these truth-value gaps are filled at the sentence level, not at the level of plural definites or donkey pronouns, following the implementation of trivalence resolution developed in Križ 2016 for plural definites.
+In other words, donkey pronouns are not similar to plural definites; it is donkey sentences as a whole that are similar to sentences with plural definites.2